 It’s a funny thing that this type of holiday tends to attract far more women than men.
-I’ve never really worked out why, but one of the rides had 13 women and me (I think I went okay, but sometimes I have to think hard to keep up my end of the conversation).
+I’ve never really worked out why, but one of the rides had 13 women and me (I think I went okay, but sometimes I had to think hard to keep up my end of the conversation!).

 What is your most memorable Globetrotting moment?